K. Takahashi

 The paper does not start by asking whether information is true, false, persuasive, harmful, or safe in an ordinary semantic sense.
 It asks whether an exposure changes the observer's later readout channels and action channels, and whether those changes are themselves hard to detect from the inside.
 That shift matters because a system can remain articulate, locally coherent, or behaviorally useful while its own capacity for self-diagnosis has already degraded.

-The contribution is therefore a general theory of observer-modifying dynamics.
+The contribution is therefore a measurable-state account of observer-modifying dynamics.
 In this view, self-concealing information is a special case: an exposure that makes its own downstream detectability weaker relative to an explicit baseline or admissible baseline family.
-The novelty is not the isolated use of prompt injection, comparison of experiments, audit, or sequential detection, but the way these pieces are joined into one measurable-state account of diagnosability, observability, and recovery.
+The novelty is not the isolated use of prompt injection, comparison of experiments, audit, or sequential detection, but the way these pieces are joined into one account of diagnosability, observability, and recovery.

 • The unit of analysis is the effect of information on the observer, not only the meaning of information.